paulynnat/phonics-sonics/README.md

+﻿# Phonics Sonics

-﻿# An open-source phonics learning app for early readers.
+An open-source phonics learning app for early readers.
 This repository contains a small static site intended to be served via GitHub Pages.